H.R. 2289 – A Congressional Bill That Strips Local Power by Removing Environmental and Historic Review and Greenlighting Massive Cell Tower Expansion

 The Result: Projects move forward without adequate environmental, cultural, or historic protections.

-3. Local Cell Tower Review Becomes a Rubber Stamp
+3. Extremely Short Deadlines Render Local Review a Rubber Stamp

 The bill imposes extremely short deadlines for processing cell tower and wireless facility applications and automatically approves (“deems granted”) applications if a city misses them.
+That means building, electrical, encroachment, environmental, and zoning reviews all must be completed within the same short window.
 Local governments cannot pause or slow applications, even during high-volume periods.

 The Result: Industry receives approvals even when local governments cannot reasonably complete their reviews.